polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Business Transactions

 If the licensor sells a line of business using the software to provide a good or service to another company, the buyer can enforce [Noncompete](#noncompete) against competing uses.

+## Fair Use

+You may have "fair use" rights for the software under the law.
+These terms do not limit them.

 ## No Other Rights